nofuss/songbook/Bass/notes.md

 X 5) MESSAGE IN A BOTTLE by The Police.
 Another great Sting line, he’s not a virtuoso but he plays memorable bass lines.

-6) ANOTHER ONE BITES THE DUST by Queen.
+X 6) ANOTHER ONE BITES THE DUST by Queen.
 One of the most recognisable basslines in bassdom, played by one of its most underrated players – John Deacon (crap claim to fame: I went to the same school as John Deacon!).

 7) ADDICTED TO LOVE by Robert Palmer Interesting 80s rock bassline – learn to rock without the root note on the downbeat.
 Oh and great video too! (if a bit sexist)